-As our population has continued to grow and more and more people are being forced to relocate to suburbia, average commute times have sky-rocketed.
+As our population has continued to grow and people are increasingly relocating to suburbia, average commute times have sky-rocketed.
 A recent national study revealed that commuters in large metropolitan areas like New York City, Los Angeles and Chicago spend nearly an entire work week each year sitting in traffic to and from their jobs.
-The average American spends 25.1 minutes a day—each way—driving to and from work.* It’s safe to say the days of the 10-minute work commute are gone.
+The average American spends 25.1 minutes a day—each way—driving to and from work.
+It’s safe to say the days of the 10-minute work commute are virtually gone.

-If you’re one of these unlucky commuters and telecommuting, carpooling and/or public transportation aren’t realistic options, here are a few tips that may extend the life of your car and help you spend less on gas by making your vehicle more fuel-efficient.
+If you’re one of these unlucky commuters for whom telecommuting, carpooling and/or public transportation aren’t realistic options, here are a few tips that may extend the life of your car and help you spend less on gas by making your vehicle more fuel-efficient.

 Avoid sudden starts and stops and observe the speed limit.
 Erratic acceleration and quick braking uses more fuel than driving in a smoother fashion.
 Plus, the wind resistance caused by driving fast costs you money.
 For every 5-mph you drive over the 60 mph mark, you add a dime to the price of every gallon of gas you buy.